Belgrave line: Route

 The Belgrave line forms a mostly curved route from the Melbourne central business district to its terminus in Belgrave.
-The route is 41.8 km long and is predominantly doubled tracked, however between Flinders Street station and Richmond, the track is widened to 12 tracks, narrowing to 4 tracks between Richmond and Burnley before narrowing to 3 tracks between Burnley and Box Hill.
+The route is 41.8 km long and predominantly double-tracked, however, between Flinders Street station and Richmond, the track is widened to 12 tracks, narrowing to 4 tracks between Richmond and Burnley before narrowing to 3 tracks between Burnley and Box Hill.
 Finally, the line narrows to two tracks between Box Hill and Ferntree Gully before narrowing to a single track to its terminus.
-After Ferntree Gully passing loops and island platforms are present at Upper Ferntree Gully, Upwey, and Belgrave.
-After departing from its terminus at Flinders Street, the Belgrave line traverses both flat and hilly country with some curves (more towards the end of the line) and fairly significant earthworks for parts of the line.
+After Ferntree Gully, passing loops and island platforms are present at Upper Ferntree Gully, Upwey, and Belgrave.
+After departing from its terminus at Flinders Street, the Belgrave line traverses both flat and hilly country, with some curves (more towards the end of the line) and fairly significant earthworks for parts of the line.
 Sections of the line have been elevated or lowered into a cutting to eliminate level crossings.
-Despite some removals, there are a small number of level crossings still present with no current plans to remove them.
+Despite some removals, there are a small number of level crossings still present, with no current plans to remove them.

-The line follows the same alignment as the Alamein, Glen Waverley, and Lilydale lines with the four services splitting onto different routes at Burnley.
+The line follows the same alignment as the Alamein, Glen Waverley, and Lilydale lines, with the four services splitting onto different routes at Burnley.
 The Alamein, Belgrave, and Lilydale services continue till the Alamein line splits off at Camberwell, with the two services continuing together till Ringwood.
-After departing Ringwood station, the Belgrave line heads south with the Lilydale line heading in an eastern direction.
+After departing Ringwood station, the Belgrave line heads south, with the Lilydale line heading in an eastern direction.
 Almost all of the rail line goes through built-up suburbs, however, the rail line becomes peri-urban towards its terminus in Belgrave.